fairlearn/fairlearn/docs/user_guide/assessment.rst

 predictions for one group versus others.
 Equalized odds does not create the selection issue discussed in the demographic parity section above.
-For example, in the hiring scenario where the goal is to choose applicants from group A and group B, ensuring the model performs equally well at choosing applicants from group A and B can circumvent the issue of the model optimizing by selecting applicants from one group at random.
+For example, in the hiring scenario where the goal is to choose applicants from *group A* and *group B*, ensuring the model performs equally well at choosing applicants from *group A* and *group B* can circumvent the issue of the model optimizing by selecting applicants from one group at random.

 We mathematically define equalized odds using the following set of equations.
 A classifier :math:`h` satisfies equalized